greydongilmore/website-hugo/content/publication/Abeyesekera et al - 2019 - Effects of deep brain stimulation of the subthalamic nucleus settings on voice quality intensity and prosody.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "In *The Canadian journal of neurological sciences*." publication_short = ""
+publication = "In *The Canadian journal of neurological sciences*" publication_short = ""

 # Abstract and optional shortened version.